sammydowds/next-blog/notes/business_planning.md

 Would I recommend doing something like this for a real product?
 Mostly no. If I _really_ wanted to build a successful product - instead of building a platform first I would build a funnel and group of users who would be early adopters.
 Create the landing page, marketing, and ads _first_.
 Then decide if the customer's exist before spending energy on the engineering.

-I built this almost 1/2 a year ago, so I could be forgetting details in this post.
+I built this almost 6months ago, so I could be forgetting details in this post.
 But I hope it flexes some technical capability and serves as a word of warning for those hacking after work - pace yourself and find customers!